 Hurray, you have configured all the settings correctly.

 As we near the end of this blog post, you should have a better understanding of how Auto Scaling Groups work and what factors go into setting up your own.
-If you need help getting started with AWS technologies such as autoscale groups or just want to learn more about them in general, check out our other blogs or training courses.
+If you need help getting started with AWS technologies such as autoscale groups or just want to learn more about them in general, check out our blogs or training courses.
 We hope that through reading this article you’ve learned something new and can take it back to improve your skillset at doing your job successfully!